Coal & Climate Change 2015 Report: Financing Coal

-Turkey’s coal based energy policies threatens G20 and UNFCCC discussions
+Turkey’s coal-based energy policies threaten G20 and UNFCCC discussions

 Writer of the report; Onder Algedik summarizes that “Although we are globally discussing abandoning coal in the eve of UNFCCC Paris and Turkey included fossil fuel subsidies and climate financing topics in G20 agenda, Turkey continues developing privileges for coal usage and planning to release more GHG emissions by usage of more domestic and global coal reserves”

 Fossil Fuel usage increasing faster than energy demand;

 In terms of fossil fuels, the report shows that fossil fuel usage is accelerating faster than energy demand in Turkey:

 - Fossil fuel usage increased 152%, despite %128 total primary energy increase between 1990-2012.

 - Turkey’s high carbon policies increased the share of fossil fuel from %81.5 in 1990 to %89.9 in 2012.

 Usage of coal in the electricity sector is increasing and boosting GHC emissions of Turkey;

 While the greenhouse gas emissions of Turkey has increased 133.4% between 1990-2012, the emission produced by the combustion of coal at thermal power plants has increased by 219%.
 Moreover; If Turkey commissions the plants included in the portfolio; the coal-sourced carbon dioxide emission, which was 21,5 million tons in 1990, 68,7 million tons in 2012, is expected to reach 200 million tons (which is almost half of Turkey’s 2012 GHG emissions).